Welcome

 Photographs

 All images on this site are taken and prepared by the Living Field team unless stated otherwise.
 Please respect our ownership of these images .
-The Living Field is funded by charities and is not profit-making.
+The Living Field is supported by people and charities and is not profit-making.

 Photographs on this Welcome page change with the turning of the year.